Pest Control

 Subterranean termites preferably stay in moist areas so they create mud tubes to get around.
 The Discovery of these tube-like mud structures indicates that you may have a termite problem.

 Seeing these creatures dead or alive is a sure sign of a termite infestation.
 Unfortunately, seeing just one of them can spell doom.
-Though you might mistake them for ants pertinent to more is, there are no white ants.
+Though you might mistake them for ants, there are no white ants.

 • Tiny, spike holes in drywall